 The Kinesio Taping® Method is a definitive rehabilitative taping technique that is designed to facilitate the body’s natural healing process while providing support and stability to muscles and joints without restricting the body’s range of motion as well as providing extended soft tissue manipulation to prolong the benefits of manual therapy administered within the clinical setting.
 Latex-free and wearable for days at a time, Kinesio® Tex Tape is safe for populations ranging from pediatric to geriatric, and successfully treats a variety of orthopedic, neuromuscular, neurological and other medical conditions.

-Both Dr. Gonzales and Dr. Shecter are certified with the Colorado Chiropractic Association to do Pre-Participation exams for school activities in the State of Colorado.
+Dr. Gonzales and Dr. Marcri are certified with the Colorado Chiropractic Association to do Pre-Participation exams for school activities in the State of Colorado.
 Our Pre-Participation exams are also used for summer camps and other extra-curricular activities.

 It is important to schedule the exams at least a month before the start of the sport or activity in case more testing or referral to a specialist is indicated.

 Click the link above to contact us or call 303-670-8902 to request a Sports Physical.

 The Department of Veterans Affairs (VA) will give a Military Disability Rating for each service-connected condition a service member has.
 In order to apply for VA benefits supporting documents need to be collected including service records, medical records and a current exam (DBQ).
 The doctor performing the exam needs to be familiar with the process and proper documentation.
 The doctors at Evergreen Spine and Sports Medicine (ESSM) are specialists in the examination and evaluation of the musculoskeletal system.
 The doctors are also familiar with the required process and evaluation for musculoskeletal disability ratings for the Department of Veterans Affairs.